Codelicious-Oda-x-DNB/codelicious-event-tasks/Nr. 6 13-02-2024/docs/README.md

   }

 ```
+# Online development

+## Recap of last workshop
+We followed [this tutorial](https://codelabs.developers.google.com/codelabs/flutter-codelab-first#0), where we created a word pair generator for Chrome.

-## This workshop -> online development in Zapp!
+## This workshop

 ### Step 1: Open code in Zapp!
-Open [www.tinyurl.com/codelicious](www.tinyurl.com/codelicious).
+Open www.tinyurl.com/codelicious-v1.
 Here you can see where we left after the last workshop.

 #### Step 2: Sign in or create account in OpenAI
 [platform.openai.com/login](https://platform.openai.com/login)
 Select chat gpt 3.5, as it is much cheaper, and we don't need a fancy one.

 NB!
 If you have created an account previously, you may need to re-create it to get new free credits to be used now.
+If you don't get new credits, you can use Amanda or Tine's API key 😊

 #### Step 3: Generate API keys
 We need to include a key to authenticate us when using the API.